(updated March 2025)

 – The use of radioactive materials

-The States Parties agree to register their space resource activities in accordance with the Registration Convention* when applicable, and to create and/or designate another process when not applicable.
+The States Parties agree to register their space resource activities in accordance with the Registration Convention when applicable or with the Agency when not applicable.
+The Agency shall be the repository for such information.

-7. PROTECTION OF NATURAL ENVIRONMENT; SCIENTIFIC, CULTURAL, HISTORICAL SITES
+8. PROTECTION OF ENVIRONMENT; SCIENTIFIC, CULTURAL, HISTORICAL SITES

 9. DISPUTE RESOLUTION; MEDIATION

-The States Parties agree that any dispute concerning this Agreement shall be addressed using the consultation process detailed in Article IX of the Outer Space Treaty.
-As an alternative, the States Parties hereby authorize the voluntary use of binding arbitration in accordance with the 2011 Permanent Court of Arbitration Optional Rules for Arbitration of Disputes Relating to Outer Space Activities.
+The States Parties agree that any dispute between sovereign states shall be addressed using the consultation process detailed in Article IX of the Outer Space Treaty, facilitated by the Agency.
+In addition, the States Parties hereby authorize the voluntary use of binding arbitration for disputes between non-state parties in accordance with the 2011 Permanent Court of Arbitration Optional Rules for Arbitration of Disputes Relating to Outer Space Activities.
 The results of such arbitration shall be enforceable under the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards (“New York Convention”).
 Likewise, settlements achieved through mediation shall be enforceable under the United Nations Convention on International Settlement Agreements Resulting from Mediation (“Singapore Convention”).*

 10. CONTROLLING LAW; RIGHTS OF INDIVIDUALS, SETTLEMENTS

-The Model Resource Agreement is based on two organizational principles:
+The Model Consultation Agreement is based on three organizational principles:

-1. The legal framework must be comprehensive in scope and support all private activity.
+1. It must be comprehensive in scope and support all private activity.

-2. Build upon and integrate current institutions and processes.
+2. It must build upon and integrate current institutions and processes.
+No new supra-national authority.